 Classical Dances of India

 Classical dances of India are various styles of dance forms which are performed in sacred way which is generally story based on good and evil.
 These dances are in practice in different regions of India from ancient times.
-Details of various dance forms and its techniques can be traced down from the book “Natyashastra” written by sage Bharat Muni in ancient times.
+In general there are 8 classical dances of India.
+The main classical dances with their origin states, dance form sequence, costumes associated with classical dances, musical instruments used in these classical dances and other relevant details are explained in this article.
+The Indian classical dance forms and its techniques draws its traces from the book “Natyashastra” written by sage Bharat Muni in ancient times.

 The dances of India can be classified in two categories –